-Updated April 15: We've removed an expired deal and given some parts of this article a freshening-up to keep it current.
+Updated April 24: We've added some new information about the relevant apps Sky offers that Sky Q customers might find useful.
+We've also removed an expired deal and given some parts of this article a freshening-up to keep it current.

 The latest version of Sky’s TV package, Sky Q, is a truly premium service.
 While it has a fairly significant cost once you select a few additional TV packs, the choice of shows, movies, live sports and 4K/UHD content that you have access to is unparalleled.
 We’ve detailed all the key information below so you can work out if this is the kind of TV streaming experience you’re looking for.

 What is Sky Q?

 Sky Q is the top-end TV tier offered by Sky.
 Indeed, new customers have to purchase a Sky Q box, even if they don't choose packages that offer the full Sky Q experience.
 Existing Sky customers on older plans can also opt to upgrade and get a new box and more features.

 Sky Q ushers in a refreshed user interface, support for 4K content, clever ways to watch programs on multiple devices, plenty of on-demand shows and a box capable of recording six different channels at once (though some of these features depend on which Sky Q package you go for).